ScilifelabDataCentre/pathogens-portal/content/english/dashboards/wastewater/covid_quantification.md

 plotly: true
 ---

-## Quantifying SARS-CoV-2 across Sweden
+## Quantification of SARS-CoV-2 across Sweden
 <br>

 All three groups involved in this dashboard quantify the levels of SARS-CoV-2 in wastewater. **The groups each measure different regions of Sweden, and some regions are covered by multiple groups**.
 Below are lists of the areas covered by each group.
 Click on the name of the group to go to their SARS-CoV-2 quantification data.